7 Sampling

 in data frame virtual_prop_red_25

 contains the sample proportions for each of the 1000 samples taken.
-The average of these sample proportion is presented as object E_Xbar_25
+The average of these sample proportions is presented as object E_Xbar_25

 which represents the estimated expected value of \(\overline X\), by using the average of the 1000 sample proportions.
 Each of the sample proportions is calculated from random samples of 25 balls from the bowl.
 This average happens to be precisely the same as the population proportion.